Basic research: By country

-In the United States, basic research is funded mainly by federal government and done mainly at universities and institutes.
+In the United States, basic research is funded mainly by the federal government and done mainly at universities and institutes.
 As government funding has diminished in the 2010s, however, private funding is increasingly important.

 Basic versus applied science

 Applied science focuses on the development of technology and techniques.
 In contrast, basic science develops scientific knowledge and predictions, principally in natural sciences but also in other empirical sciences, which are used as the scientific foundation for applied science.
 Basic science develops and establishes information to predict phenomena and perhaps to understand nature, whereas applied science uses portions of basic science to develop interventions via technology or technique to alter events or outcomes.
 Applied and basic sciences can interface closely in research and development.
 The interface between basic research and applied research has been studied by the National Science Foundation.
 A worker in basic scientific research is motivated by a driving curiosity about the unknown.
 When his explorations yield new knowledge, he experiences the satisfaction of those who first attain the summit of a mountain or the upper reaches of a river flowing through unmapped territory.
 Discovery of truth and understanding of nature are his objectives.
 His professional standing among his fellows depends upon the originality and soundness of his work.
 Creativeness in science is of a cloth with that of the poet or painter.It conducted a study in which it traced the relationship between basic scientific research efforts and the development of major innovations, such as oral contraceptives and videotape recorders.
 This study found that basic research played a key role in the development in all of the innovations.
 The number of basic science research that assisted in the production of a given innovation peaked between 20 and 30 years before the innovation itself.
 While most innovation takes the form of applied science and most innovation occurs in the private sector, basic research is a necessary precursor to almost all applied science and associated instances of innovation.
 Roughly 76% of basic research is conducted by universities.

 A distinction can be made between basic science and disciplines such as medicine and technology.
 They can be grouped as STM (science, technology, and medicine; not to be confused with STEM [science, technology, engineering, and mathematics]) or STS (science, technology, and society).
 These groups are interrelated and influence each other, although they may differ in the specifics such as methods and standards.

 The Nobel Prize mixes basic with applied sciences for its award in Physiology or Medicine.
 In contrast, the Royal Society of London awards distinguish natural science from applied science.